Resource & Waste Recovery

 Food Waste Reduction and Prevention Resources

-- CalRecycle Food Scraps Management Resources: Food scraps management suggestions for households, health care industry, hotels/restaurants, colleges/universities, stadiums/special events, and other resources.
+- CalRecycle Food Scraps Management Resources: Food scraps management suggestions for households, healthcare industry, hotels/restaurants, colleges/universities, stadiums/special events, and other resources.

 - Waste Reduction: A Guide for Businesses and Institutions: Presents several strategies for generalized waste reduction in business environments, including information regarding organic waste management and composting.

-- Food Recovery Challenge: Any business or organization can participate in the Food Recovery Challenge through prevention, donation and recycling.
+- Food Recovery Challenge: Any business or organization can participate in the Food Recovery Challenge through prevention, donation, and recycling.

 - Food Waste Management Cost Calculator: Estimates the cost competitiveness of alternatives to food waste disposal, including source reduction, donation, composting, and recycling of yellow grease.